maikszusevics/Cloud/IAM/Creating_IAM_user/README.md

 ![image](https://user-images.githubusercontent.com/110176257/193113894-c75f0853-37ff-4738-b7a2-74fbadf42872.png)

-One you click on "create group", you will be shown this interface where you can name your group and assign premade policies, which includes administrator access.
+Once you click on "create group", you will be shown this interface where you can name your group and assign premade policies, which includes administrator access.

 ![image](https://user-images.githubusercontent.com/110176257/193114313-3cee8887-4685-4731-a4c0-f545e71dc4e8.png)